leelendhu/Video_editing/README.md

 $ python video_sort.py "shuffled_19.mp4"

+You will need openCV library and numpy library to run this code, you can install them using

+$ pip install opencv-python

+$ pip install numpy

+Or you can use the google colab notebook Video_sort.ipynb which has pre installed libraries

 For building a docker image, download the repository and run

 $ docker build -t videosort .